sabrinadowla14/Project1-The-Monkees-Band/README.md

 ### Features Left to Implement
 > - In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.
 > - Search button will help the user to find for a particular thing.
 In index.html, music.html, news.html and fan.html files.
 This will be functional later.

-### Contact form:
-> __Go to the "Contact" page__
-> I have Tried to submit the empty form and verify that an error message about the required fields appears
-> Tried to submit the form with an invalid email address and verify that a relevant error message appears
-> __Go to the "Fan" page__
-> Tried to submit the empty form and verify that an error message about the required fields appears
-> Tried to submit the form with an invalid email address and verify that a relevant error message appears
-> Tried to submit the form with all inputs valid and verify that a success message appears.

 ### Features Left to Implement
 - In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.